 Plus, it’s an amazing relationship building tool for you and your audience—not to mention a safety net if you lose access to the audience you’ve built on another platform.

-In 2009, I finally got my head on straight and signed up with AWeber, an email service provider (ESP) that a number of my online business friends recommended, and I almost immediately starting seeing returns on my investment.
+In 2009, I finally got my head on straight and signed up with , an email service provider (ESP) that a number of my online business friends recommended, and I almost immediately starting seeing returns on my investment.
+[Full Disclosure: As an affiliate, I receive compensation if you purchase through the AWeber link.]

 I learned how to get a sign-up form up on my site, and I dropped my first one on the homepage of GreenExamAcademy.com.
 There were no giveaways or “lead magnets” as opt-in incentive.
 The only thing I offered was my “exclusive newsletter,” although I quickly added copy to include “exclusive deals on my study guides and LEED-related products.”